keshon/general-munro-bot/README.md

 Use Kitsu `Phone` field in User profile to store Telegram usernames like `@someUsername` - this would allow bot to mention team members if the bot sends messages to the group.

 ### Multlang support
 Use conf.toml file to select between Russian and English.
-You can create your own translation inside `locale` folder.
+You can create your own translation inside `locales` folder.